-- 7.1.1.
-Staff must be constantly vigilant to student behaviours- both acting out and withdrawn, which may indicate a safeguarding concern.
-This includes, but is not exclusively limited to: non-engagement with on-line lessons, work not handed in or substandard completion of work.
+7.1.1.Staff must be constantly vigilant to a child's behaviours- both acting out and withdrawn, which may indicate a safeguarding concern.
+This includes but is not exclusively limited to: non-engagement with on-line lessons, work not handed in or substandard completion of work.
 Any concerns must be logged immediately via CPOMs.
-If they believe a child is at immediate risk of harm they should email the academy's DSL, Mrs Higgins (shuggins@cliffparkoa.co.uk). - 7.1.2.
-Staff should adhere to professional standards as outlined in the school code of conduct and check with the participants that they are aware of the school's expectations. - 7.1.3.
+If they believe a child is at immediate risk of harm they should use the emergency contact system as follows:

+- 7.1.1.1.
+If the child is in immediate danger at home, you should call 999 and inform Sarah Huggins, Safeguarding Lead - 7.1.1.2.
+If the child is with you, you should inform Sarah Huggins, Safeguarding Lead. - 7.1.2.
+Staff should adhere to professional standards as outlined in the school code of conduct see staff handbook and check with the participants that they are aware of the school's expectations. - 7.1.3.
 When delivering a live online lesson staff must: - Dress appropriately - Be in a professional location where personal information is not on show.
 It is recommended that laptop/desktop or tablet cameras are set to focus on the teacher from the shoulders up.
-Where possible, teachers should enable the 'blur background' function. - Ensure that, where possible, student cameras are switched on at the start of the session in order to enable a visual safety check and to take an 'emotional temperature' check of each child.
-However, staff will need to exercise professional judgement over whether this is appropriate and ensure students are in a family room when cameras are on.
-Consideration should also be given to how students may feel about staff and other students being able to see their home environment.
-This could be mitigated against, if students are shown how to blur their backgrounds. - 7.1.4.
-Pupils will be informed, that when engaging, in a live online lesson they should be in a safe and open family space and appropriately dressed.
+Where possible, teachers should enable the 'blur background' function. - Ensure that, where possible, children's cameras are switched on at the start of the session in order to enable a visual safety check and to take an 'emotional temperature' check of each child.
+However, staff will need to exercise professional judgement over whether this is appropriate and ensure children are in a family room when cameras are on.
+Consideration should also be given to how children may feel about staff and other children being able to see their home environment.
+This could be mitigated against, if children are shown how to blur their backgrounds. - 7.1.4.Children will be informed, that when engaging, in a live online lesson they should be in a safe and open family space and appropriately dressed.
 They should not be alone in their bedroom.
-The kitchen table or family room would be an ideal place for the live online lesson to take place.

-7.1.5.
-At the start of each live online lesson, the teacher should ensure that pupils understand the rules and expectations.
-This will ensure the safeguarding of both teacher and pupils.
-1:1 lessons between pupil and teacher should not take place unless they meet the guidelines below.
-If a live online lesson has been set and only one pupil is waiting in the lobby the staff member will need to reschedule the session to a later date with more pupils.
+The kitchen table or family room would be an ideal place for the live online lesson to take place. - 7.1.5.At the start of each live online lesson, the teacher should ensure that children understand the rules and expectations.
+This will ensure the safeguarding of both teacher and children.
+1:1 lessons between children and teacher should not take place unless they meet the guidelines below.
+If a live online lesson has been set and only one child is waiting in the lobby the staff member will need to reschedule the session to a later date with more children.